Missions at Callahan First Baptist Church

-While First Baptist Church Callahan seeks to do more than just write checks, financial contributions are needed.
-Each year at the Global Impact Celebration, and sometimes at special services throughout the year, members of First Baptist Church Callahan are asked to prayerfully consider making a commitment to give an amount to missions above and beyond their regular tithes.
+While Callahan First Baptist Church seeks to do more than just write checks, financial contributions are needed.
+Each year at the Global Impact Celebration, and sometimes at special services throughout the year, members of Callahan First are asked to prayerfully consider making a commitment to give an amount to missions above and beyond their regular tithes.
 These gifts are divided up amongst the 4 regional teams (Jerusalem, Judea, Samaria, and Ends of the Earth) to be distributed on the mission field.

 Faith Commitment Budget

 The Faith Budget is the name given to the missions budget at Callahan First.
 It is called a Faith Commitment Budget because members are asked to commit by faith an amount to give during our Global Impact Celebration.
 Many times this gift can only be accomplished if God provides the resources.
 So, it is by faith that you write down a number.
 The church does not know who has committed what amount, but will sum up the amounts that are committed.
 Based on those numbers, a budget for that year is created, and by faith, week-by-week, money is collected and distributed to impact Jerusalem, Judea, Samaria, and the Ends of the Earth.

 Why no special offerings or fundraisers

 You may have noticed the absence of fundraisers at Callahan First.
 And, that is because of the belief that God’s people have the resources to fund what He has called them to do.
 Also, if the people of Callahan First are giving by faith the amount God has called them to give, they will not have extra money left over for fundraisers.

 It is a simple two-letter word but requires a great deal of faith to enact.
 GO.
 This is the command that Jesus gave to His followers, “go make disciples.”
 At Callahan First there are several options for you to consider when being obedient to how God might like you to go.